levothyroxine sodium, Synthroid, Levoxyl, Levothroid, Unithroid, Tirosint, Levo-T

 GENERIC NAME: levothyroxine sodium

-BRAND NAME: Synthroid, Levoxyl, Levothroid, Unithroid, Tirosint, Levo-T
+BRAND NAME: Synthroid, Levoxyl, Levothroid, Unithroid, Tirosint, Levo-T (discontinued brand)

 DRUG CLASS AND MECHANISM: Levothyroxine is a synthetic (man-made) version of the principle thyroid hormone, thyroxine (T4) that is made and released by the thyroid gland.
 Thyroid hormone increases the metabolic rate of cells of all tissues in the body.
 In the fetus and newborn, thyroid hormone is important for the growth and development of all tissues including bones and the brain.
 In adults, thyroid hormone helps to maintain brain function, utilization of food, and body temperature, among other effects.